-Porcelain and glass-wear are especially renowned, and instances of each can be located in aristocratic collections throughout Europe.
-One exclusive brand is Bohemian Crystal, in spite of the fact that it has factories dotted around the country.
+Porcelain and glass-wear are especially renowned, and each can be located in aristocratic collections throughout Europe.
+One exclusive brand is Bohemian Crystal, although it has factories dotted around the country.

 The primary shopping precincts have been pedestrianised.
 Na příkopě lies at the bottom of Wenceslas Square, bordered by medium-range overseas vendors, and by Národní Street.
 The prestigious Slovanský dům in Na příkopě is a big complex, offering an array of swish stores and boutiques, along with venues for eating, drinking and relaxing.
 However, for the best department shop, travel out of Na Příkopě to Republic Square, where you’ll discover the newly constructed big Palladium shopping mall.
-Here, in place of the old derelict barracks, there now lies 5 glittering stories filled with 170 of the top brands, thirty eateries and central Prague’s biggest car park.
+Here, there now lies 5 glittering stories filled with 170 of the top brands, thirty eateries and central Prague’s biggest car park in place of the old derelict barracks.
 Whilst many important high street vendors are located adjacent to Old Town Square on Pařížská Street (the street linking the Square with the River Vltava), Celetná is on the souvenir strip, located in an area in-between Charles Bridge and Old Town Square.
 It is filled with compact, maze-like streets which boast the biggest concentration of shops in the city.
 Visit Charles Bridge itself, which is home to many small, quaint kiosks.

 A nice place for souvenir shopping is Ungelt (Týn Court), to the rear of Týn Church.
 Here, you will discover fashion accessories, books, wines (to taste), and restaurants and cafés – where you can have a rest.